siddhihonrao9/React-Mini-Projects/README.md

 React JS Mini Projects:
-- This repo contains few projects which is created by using React.
+This repository contains a collection of React mini projects created to learn React concepts and gain hands-on practice.
+Each project focuses on understanding core React fundamentals such as components, state, props, hooks, and component-based architecture.